exercism/problem-specifications/README.md

     " languages.                                                         ",
     "                                                                    ",
-    " In addition to a mainstream implementation path, this information  ", " can also document significant variations.                          " ],
+    " In addition to a mainstream implementation path, this information  ", " can also document significant variations.                          ", "                                                                    ",
+    " Space padding comments can make them a bit easier to read but is   ", " not required.                                                      ",
+    "                                                                    "
+  ],
   "cases": [
     {
       "comments": [
-        " A test case must have 'uuid', 'description', 'property', ", " 'input' and 'expected' properties.
-The rest is optional. ", "                                                          ",
+        "A test case must have 'uuid', 'description', 'property',", "'input' and 'expected' properties.
+The rest is optional.", "",
-        " The 'property' is a string in lowerCamelCase identifying ", " the type of test, but most of the times it is just the   ", " name of a function being tested.                         ", "                                                          ",
+        "The 'property' is a string in lowerCamelCase identifying", "the type of test, but most of the times it is just the", "name of a function being tested.",
+        "",
-        " Test cases can have any number of additional keys, and   ", " most of them also have an 'expected' one, defining the   ", " value a test should return.                              " ],
+        "Test cases can have any number of additional keys, and", "most of them also have an 'expected' one, defining the", "value a test should return."
+      ],
       "uuid": "31e9db74-86b9-4b14-a320-9ea910337289",
       "description": "Foo'ing a word returns it reversed",